Koninklijke Philips N.V. – Annual report – 31 December 2022

 Respironics field action provision

-Philips has recognized a provision based on Philips’ best estimate of the costs to repair or replace devices subject to the Respironics field action.
-The provision is related to the cost to repair and/or replace affected devices and includes, amongst others, the costs for the remaining production, the cost of intensified communication with physicians and patients, material costs, labor cost and logistics.
+Philips has recognized a provision based on Philips’ best estimate of the costs to repair, replace or refund devices, subject to the Respironics field action.
+The provision is related to the cost to repair, replace or refund affected devices and includes, amongst others, the costs for the remaining production, the cost of intensified communication with physicians and patients, material costs, labor cost and logistics, as well as costs relating to the (partial) refunds provided to customers under the field action.
 The provision does not include any product liability costs or other claims.
-Movements during the year were as follows:

-In addition, running remediation costs of EUR 210 million (2021: EUR 94 million) related to the remediation, such as testing, external advisory and regulatory response and additional right-of-return and warranty provisions have been incurred.
+Further to the above, running remediation costs of EUR 224 million (2022: EUR 210 million) related to the remediation, such as testing, external advisory and regulatory response and additional right-of-return and warranty provisions, have been incurred.

 24 Contingencies (extract)